 The Horror, when it finally arrives, comes in the form of foul language (Oh dear!
 Foul language!) and eventually a metamorphosis that will make you forget that SFX make-up man, Greg Nicotero (KILL BILL VOL. 1, KILL BILL VOL. 2, THE HILLS HAVE EYES , HOSTEL) can actually create Oscar winning effects.

-There is a bloody gore scene so telegraphed and perfunctory - and over so quickly - that I started wondering if director Lucky McKee actually hates Horror movie fans and did it just to show his contempt for us (I've met the guy, and interviewed him in person, he's a very open and nice guy, but unless you actually met him, you wouldn't know it by this movie.
+There is a bloody gore scene so telegraphed and perfunctory - and over so quickly - that I started wondering if director Lucky McKee actually hates Horror movie fans and did it just to show his contempt for us (I've met the guy, and interviewed him in person, he's an open and nice guy, but unless you actually met him, you wouldn't know it by this movie.
 And most of us will never meet him)

 There is nothing of any "master" at work in SICK GIRL.

 But as always, the best part of the DVD is all of the extras.
 Jam packed enough to satisfy the curiosity of all horror fans and as such, elevates this movie up to...

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and